 Red Velvet Dough

-• 1 teaspoon Red gel food dye I used americolor super red.
+• 1 tsp Red gel food dye, I used americolor super red.

 Cinnamon Filling